-However, there are yet even more "loops" than can be closed once a FRACAS is in place.
-When thinking of a FRACAS as a part of your reliability and quality continuous improvements efforts as a whole, you can see how FRACAS can work in conjunction with other tools.
-For example, your reliability and quality efforts may incorporate Reliability Prediction, Maintainability Prediction, FMEA (Failure Mode and Effects Analysis), and Weibull analysis.
+However, there are yet even more "loops" that can be closed once a FRACAS is in place.
+When thinking of a FRACAS as a part of your reliability and quality continuous improvement efforts as a whole, you can see how FRACAS can work in conjunction with other tools.
+For example, your reliability and quality efforts may incorporate Reliability Prediction, Maintainability Prediction, FTA (Fault Tree Analysis), Weibull analysis, and RBD (Reliability Block Diagram) analysis.